intel/nauta/docs/user-guide/actions/view_exp_webui.md

 ### Check/Uncheck Column Headings

 Click to check and uncheck and select the column headings you prefer.
-Optional column headings include parameters such as Pods, End Date, Owner, Template, Time in Queue, and so on.
+Optional column headings include parameters, such as Pods, End Date, Owner, Template, Time in Queue, and so on.

 ### Column Heading Metrics